Azure-Samples/active-directory-dotnet-webapi-onbehalfof/README.md

 > Looking for previous versions of this code sample?
 Check out the tags on the [releases](../../releases) GitHub page.

-## How to run this Sample
+## How to run this sample

-To run this sample, you will need:
+To run this sample, you'll need:

 - [Visual Studio 2017](https://aka.ms/vsdownload)
 - An Internet connection
 - An Azure Active Directory (Azure AD) tenant.
 For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/en-us/documentation/articles/active-directory-howto-tenant/)
 - A user account in your Azure AD tenant.
-This sample will not work with a Microsoft account: if you signed in to the [Azure portal](https://portal.azure.com) with a Microsoft account and have never created a user account in your directory before, you need to do that now.
+This sample will not work with a Microsoft account (formerly Windows Live account).
+Therefore, if you signed in to the [Azure portal](https://portal.azure.com) with a Microsoft account and have never created a user account in your directory before, you need to do that now.

 ### Step 1:  Clone or download this repository